Saratoga’s Best Cut-Your-Own Christmas Tree Farm

 You can choose from several varieties of trees on the Farm.
 This year, the trees we have ready for cutting are Fraser Fir and Canaan Fir.
 In future seasons, we will offer White (‘Concolor’) Fir, Korean Fir, Nordmann Fir, Norway Spruce, and White Spruce.

 You will notice that our tree varieties are mixed throughout the field.
 As our soil composition varies across the field, we have matched tree varieties with their most compatible soils, creating an abundant tapestry of healthy trees.

 Choose & Cut – All One Price

 We like to keep things simple.
-All our cut your own Christmas Trees in the field are offered at one price – $75, which includes tax.
+All our cut your own Christmas Trees in the field are offered at one price – $80, which includes tax.
 Regardless of tree size, shape, or type; the price is the same.
-You will find many different trees to choose from, especially in the most popular 6 to 8 foot height.
+You will find many different trees to choose from, especially in the most popular 6 to 7 foot size.
 This year, we have lots of 8 to 9 foot trees as well.
-We also have shorter “Elf Trees”, all for just $25 each.
+We also have shorter “Elf Trees”, for just $25 each.